yung0705/ENG1003-T1_GP5/README.md

 Their code are similar to the code of the border.
 The main difference is that there is one more "for-loop".
 So the programe can generate continuous dots in two directions to make a rectangle.

 #### Aircraft Models
 In this task, we also need to find out which type of model aircraft achieves the minimum flight cost.
 In the A-Star Path Planning Algorithm, there are 7 variables which will affect the total flight cost.
 They are C_F, Delta_F, C_T, Delta_T, C_C, Delta_F_A, Delta_T_A.
-So, we
+So, we need to change those variables to match the different aircraft models.

 ### Result：

 ### Discussion：